hannushchenkos/CW_tasks/script/tasks.md

 10. Filter number array from extra types
 11. Sum of all the integers between two numbers
 12. Calculate body mass index
+13. Translates a given DNA string into RNA

 //===============================//